Bupterambition/kZMoonCommand/README.md

 ## （5）Cancel

-As atomic based class, AwesomeCommand should be inherited of subclass,so the subclass is the context by itself.
+As atomic based class, kZMoonCommand should be inherited of subclass,so the subclass is the context by itself.

 ##### Manual cancel